 Typically, museums, galleries, and some parks offer free admission on specific days of the week or month.

-For example, on the first Sunday of each month, several Italian art galleries, including the Uffizi Gallery in Florence, provide free admission.
+For example, several Italian art galleries, including the Uffizi Gallery in Florence, provide free admission on the first Sunday of each month.

 The Louvre in Paris is free on the first Sunday of every month, but only from October through March.

 The Gold Museum in Bogota is also free every Sunday.
-However, free admittance sometimes means longer lines, so plan accordingly.
+However, free admission sometimes means longer lines, so plan accordingly.

 Bottom Line

-Traveling is not always expensive, but it is better to know how to save money to feel financially secure.
+Traveling is not always expensive, but knowing how to save money is better for feeling financially secure.

 _______